gvwilson/sdxjs/doc-generator/index.md

 Treating code as data enables us to do routine programming tasks with a single command, which in turn gives us more time to think about the tasks that we can't (yet) automate.
 Doing this is the foundation of a tool-based approach to software engineering;
-as the mathematician Alfred North Whitehead once wrote, "Civilization advances by extending the number of important operations which we can perform without thinking about them."
+as the mathematician <span i="Whitehead, Alfred North">Alfred North Whitehead</span> once wrote, "Civilization advances by extending the number of important operations which we can perform without thinking about them."

 </div>